MOAB CRAGGIN' CLASSIC

 Our weekend headquarters and vendor village will be located at the Kane Creek Campground (1005 Kane Creek Blvd, Moab, UT 84532), on the banks of the mighty Colorado River.
 Meet us here early to register and check in for the weekend.

-- 8:00 PM: Weekend Kickoff Raffles and slideshow by local climbing legend and author; Steve “Crusher” Bartlett plus BEER
+- 8:00 PM: Weekend Kickoff featuring local climbing legend and author: Steve “Crusher” Bartlett

 Local author and climbing aficionado, Crusher Bartlett gives a slide show of decades of climbing in the area.
 Crusher will again re-define the standard and history of the region.
-Some other local legends are also known to make guest appearances… Before the show be sure to peruse the vendor village where our rad sponsors will be set up with games and giveaways.
+Some other local legends are also known to make guest appearances… so be ready for anything!
+Before the show be sure to peruse the vendor village where our rad sponsors will be set up with games and giveaways.

 The purchase of raffle tickets helps to fund the Live Your Dream grant program, sending climbers like you all over the world!
-Buy tickets and win cool stuff!!
-The raffle will happen before and after the slideshow.
+Buy tickets, win cool stuff, and help someone live their climbing dream!

 SATURDAY, OCTOBER 27th